A mini powerhouse of features, the Sudio Ett is the Swedish manufacturer’s first wireless earphones to include active noise cancelling.

 On to the sound quality!
 For this review, I played music and movies using my LG V40 and old LG G6, and my desktop PC.
 Music played were my 2019 Electone recordings and an assortment of pop tracks I’ve recorded.
 For the former, I used them because I know exactly what to look out for in those.

 Simply put, when playing music with my phones, I felt the audio trended on the softer side.
-This was especially noticeable in comparison with what the Fem was producing at similar volume levels.
+This was especially noticeable in comparison with what my Fem and other wireless earbuds was producing at similar volume levels.

 Initially, I thought this was due to the lack of volume controls on the Ett, which means volume adjustment on the connected device is necessary once Bluetooth pairing is achieved.
 (My Fem is set at a higher volume level) However, once I reached a level I preferred, I noticed the sound of the Ett also being airier.
 Or to put it another way, “further away.”